cgmv/documentation/user-guide/access-control.rst

     $ curl -X POST -u my-client-id:my-client-secret -d @request.json \
         "https://auth.example.com/oauth2/access_token?realm=services"

+Please make sure you JSON decode your passwords or they could fail during usage.
+Use jq for that:
+   $ json_decode () {
+      jq -r ."password"
+   }

 You will get back an access token that will result in the following tokeninfo if you check it:

 .. code-block:: json